Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS: Introduction

 \section{Introduction}

-The implementation of Reconfigurable Intelligent Surface (RIS) technology presents a novel way to improve wireless communication performance by providing adaptive degrees of freedom to design radio-frequency (RF) channels.
-Using an RIS, signals can be steered around obstacles, beamforming gains can be increased to boost signal-to-noise-ratio (SNR) and lower interference, and the overall quality-of-service (QoS) experienced by network users can be greatly enhanced \cite{Sharma_Reconfigurable_21}.
+The implementation of reconfigurable intelligent surface (RIS) technology presents a novel way to improve wireless communication performance by providing adaptive degrees of freedom to design radio-frequency (RF) channels.
+Using an RIS, signals can be steered around obstacles, beamforming gains can be increased to boost signal-to-noise ratio (SNR) and lower interference, and the overall quality of service (QoS) experienced by network users can be greatly enhanced \cite{Sharma_Reconfigurable_21}.
 RIS technology is especially beneficial in challenging RF environments like urban areas and indoor spaces, where it can be difficult to sustain strong and reliable signal transmissions~\cite{Abeywickrama20}.

 An RIS consists of a wide range of reconfigurable subwavelength components, an example of which would be metallic patches, that are electronically controlled to manipulate electromagnetic waves \cite{Costa21}.
 These unit cells have the ability to precisely control how incoming electromagnetic waves behave by dynamically modifying their reflection characteristics in real time using tunable elements such as PIN diodes, varactor diodes, and liquid crystals, among others \cite{Yang_Beyond_24}.
 RISs can increase signal strength, boost wireless network performance, and open the door for more effective communication systems by optimizing wave reflection and propagation.